hds-sandbox/bulk_RNAseq_course/develop/08a_contrast_design.md

 <img src="./img/08a_contrast_design/metadata.png" style="display: block; margin: auto;" />

-If you want to examine the expression differences between treatments, and you know that major sources of variation include `bloodtype` and `patient`, then your design formula would be:
+If you want to examine the expression differences between `treatments`, and you know that major sources of variation include `bloodtype` and `patient`, then your design formula would be: